docling-project/community/GOVERNANCE.md

 4. The Linux Foundation for AI & Data TAC will then decide and vote on the request
 5. Move the open-source repository into Docling project GitHub organization and all related artifacts (eg AI models) are moved to the Docling HuggingFace page

-### Governance of Satellite projects
+### Governance of satellite projects

 The advantage of satellite projects is that they can benefit from the Docling community and have greater autonomy, i.e. have their own dedicated Maintainer and Committer lists.
-Nevertheless, satellite projects must fullfill the following requirements,
+Nevertheless, satellite projects must fulfill the following requirements,

-1. Docling project MAINTAINERS and COMMITTERS keep their role also in Satellite projects
+1. Docling project COMMITTERS and MAINTAINERS of the "docling" repo keep their role also in Satellite projects
 2. Election of Satellite MAINTAINERS: by the TSC of Docling
-3. Election of Satellite COMMITTERS: Satellite MAINTAINERS + 1 (at least) member of TSC
+3. Election of Satellite COMMITTERS: by the Satellite MAINTAINERS + 1 (at least) member of TSC